Cash Assistances

 Multipurpose Cash Assistance: cash for basic needs provided on bi-monthly basis or once-off during the winter months to the most vulnerable registered refugees and asylum seekers, according to the results of the vulnerability assessments.

-Other cash grants: such as livelihood and cash for education are provided as once-off following sectoral criteria applied by UNHCR and other relevant partners (such as the Catholic Relief Services).
+Other cash grants: such as livelihoods (through Etijah, Life Makers and Plan International) and cash for education (through Catholic Relief Services) are provided as once-off following sectoral criteria applied by UNHCR and other relevant partners.

 Multipurpose Cash assistance is provided only to the most vulnerable refugees based on specific eligibility criteria and on the availability of funds.